 Comparative Politics: The study of governments in different countries and regions of the world

-International Relations: The study of global political institutions, how states interact, and global policy problems.
+International Relations: The study of global political organizations, how states interact, and global policy problems.

-Public Law: The study of the US constitution, US law, the legal system, and legal theories underpinning them.
+Public Law: The study of the US constitution and the legal system.

 Political Theory: The study of the major theories and ideologies of politics from antiquity to the present time.